A Smooth Transition

 - Submit proof of high school graduation (copy of diploma or transcripts)

 - Submit official transcripts from all colleges that you have attended previously.
 For college transcripts to be considered official, they must be requested and sent via that institution’s Registrar

 - Military (active, reserve, veteran and dependents) students may also be required to submit:

 - DD214 (member 4 copy) from military service - This form is a complete and thorough document that verifies a service member's proof of military service.

 - Joint Service Transcripts - Students with prior military schooling can submit a Joint Service Transcript (JST).
 The JST is a collaborative program that replaces previous transcript programs, detailing your military schooling and work history in civilian terms.
 This standard form approach allows colleges to read and recommend credits with ease.
-Alvernia accepts JST transcripts and they are available at https://jst.doded.mil.jst/.
+Alvernia accepts JST transcripts and they are available by contacting the JST website.

 These documents can be emailed or sent via postal mail to: Alvernia University, ATTN: Office of Undergraduate Admissions, 400 Saint Bernardine St., Reading, PA 19607

 Students must have a minimum cumulative GPA of 2.5 (higher for some majors) from a regionally accredited institution.